-Parents looking to get their kids out of the house this summer have no shortage of family vacation options.
-Narrowing down the list to truly kid-friendly, affordable destinations everyone agrees on can be a challenge.
+Parents looking to get their kids out of the house this summer have lots of family-friendly vacation options.
+However, narrowing down the list to a truly kid-friendly, affordable destination everyone agrees on can be a challenge.
+These family summer vacation ideas are just what you need for an awesome trip!
+Plus, you can set up your family for a fun summer vacation by taking time to plan ahead.

 Enjoy Lake Life

-Rent a house (ideally with an outdoor shower and grill on the deck) to enjoy warmer weather and calmer surf than the ocean.
+Rent a house (ideally with an outdoor shower and grill on the deck) to enjoy warmer weather and calmer surf than an oceanside destination.

 Take a trip to Lake Michigan.
 From Chicago at the southern end to Sleeping Bear Dunes National Lakeshore in the north, Lake Michigan offers a variety of landscapes to enjoy with kids.
-Hike, build sand castles and explore museums on this giant lake’s shores.
+Hike, build sandcastles and explore museums on this Great Lake’s shores.

 Head to SoCal’s Big Bear Lake.
 Bike trails, year-round chairlift rides, a nature center and boat tours make Big Bear Lake an excellent family summer vacation destination.
 Plus, this charming lake town is close enough to both Los Angeles and San Diego for a day trip.